Comic books February 1957

 The listings below are from eBay, and MyComicShop is not responsible for these items in any way.
 Some listings shown here may no longer be available if they sold or were ended by the seller after we last retrieved the listing details.

-$75 All American Men of War #42 1957 VG/FN 5.0 High Definition Scans** $250 DC Finest War The Big Five Arr - GOOD Clicking on the links to the eBay listings shown above and then making a purchase may result in MyComicShop earning a commission from the eBay Partner Network.
+$30 ALL AMERICAN MEN OF WAR #42 1957 DC COMICS G/VG $75 All American Men of War #42 1957 VG/FN 5.0 High Definition Scans** Clicking on the links to the eBay listings shown above and then making a purchase may result in MyComicShop earning a commission from the eBay Partner Network.

 -